dr-leo/pandaSDMX/doc/howto.rst

 The main performance hit comes from parsing the time or time period strings.
 In case of regular data such as monthly (not trading day!), call the ``write`` method with ``fromfreq``  set to True so that only the first string will be parsed and the rest inferred from the frequency of the series.
-Caution: If the series is stored in the XML document in reverse chronological order, the ``reverse_obs``  argument must be set to True as well to prevent the resulting dataframe index from extending into a remote future.

 .. _howto-datetime: